kozhemyakin/rsschool_JSPRE2022Q4/cv.md

   return i;
 }
 ```
-6. In 2013 I graduated from QA courses at EPAM.
-In 2022 I graduated from Frontend Developer(React) courses at teachmeskills
-7. English level - B1

 5. My diploma project on React: https://github.com/kozhemyakin/tms-diploma
+6. At 2013 I graduated from QA courses at EPAM.
+At 2022 I graduated from Frontend Developer(React) courses at teachmeskills.
+At 2023 i have finished RSS-JS/PreQ42022 course.
+8. English level - B1